About ASA Clustering

 This section describes the clustering architecture and how it works.

-The cluster consists of multiple ASAs acting as a single unit.
-To act as a cluster, the ASAs need the following infrastructure:
+The cluster consists of multiple firewalls acting as a single unit.
+To act as a cluster, the firewalls need the following infrastructure:

 Isolated, high-speed backplane network for intra-cluster communication, known as the cluster control link.

-Management access to each ASA for configuration and monitoring.
+Management access to each firewall for configuration and monitoring.

 When you place the cluster in your network, the upstream and downstream routers need to be able to load-balance the data coming to and from the cluster using one of the following methods: